-- Fall 2018
+- Fall 2020, Spring 2019, Fall 2018

-As mayor, he managed the Philadelphia through the Great Depression, and the City's credit rating was upgraded to “A” by the three major credit agencies for the first time since the 1970s.
+He served as the 98th Mayor of the City of Philadelphia.
+As mayor, he managed the Philadelphia through the Great Recession, and the City's credit rating was upgraded to “A” by the three major credit agencies for the first time since the 1970s.

 Mayor Nutter and New Orleans Mayor Mitch Landrieu recently launched Cities United, an initiative -- in affiliation with the National League of Cities -- dedicated to creating partnerships between cities, non-profits, and others to combat violence and crime among African-American men and boys.